 Finally, no other than Yeshua became the subject of Old Testament prophecies that point exclusively to Him.
 He alone accomplished the Jewish writers, as they carefully pointed to the person, whose words, and works cane to prove that he was the genuine Mashiach.

 One of the most extraordinary aspects of Mashiach was His time of birth.
 In no other time in history could He have been born.
-In 70 AD, when the temple was destroyed, all the genealogical records were destroyed as well.
-Following, no determination would ever be possible to validate one's Messianic claims and its important lineage.
+In 70 AD, when the temple was destroyed, all the genealogical records were destroyed.
+Following, no determination would ever be possible to validate one's Messianic claims and their important lineage.
 Miraculously, this very event was predicted in the first book of the Torah, Genesis 49:10, which affirmed this; “The scepter will not depart from Judah, nor the ruler's staff from between his feet, until he to whom it belongs shall come and the obedience of the nations shall be his.”
 Therefore, the Messiah had to arrive before Judah's scepter departed after the Jewish people were scattered throughout the diaspora when they also lost their national prominence and status.

 A third unusual aspect of the Messiah was his birth; He must be born in Bethlehem.
 Consider that Yosef, or Joseph, Yeshua's father, was not even from Bethlehem when Miriam, or Mary, conceived Yeshua.
 Neither had he any intention of going to Bethlehem at such an important time in her pregnancy.
 G-d Foretold that Mashiach would be born in that very town.
 In other words, He foreknew the events that would bring that couple to that very city, just like He foreknew the day Moses would deliver our people from Egypt or when our people would return to the Promised Land.

-Miriam, after giving birth, could never have imagined the visitors that she would receive.
+After giving birth, Miriam could never have imagined the visitors that she would receive.
 This was prophesied in Psalms 72:10,11, that kings and world dignitaries would one day bow down and serve Him; “And let all kings bow down before him, all nations serve him.”
 The Magi who came that day brought gifts to Miriam and Yosef, and their newborn baby.
 After traveling a great distance, they confirmed the prophecy just by them coming to pay homage to the Messiah.
 Even Herod’s spiritual advisors warned the king of what threat was born at that time.